National Film Authority Presidential Film Pitch Series: Overview

-The NFA Presidential Film Pitch Series through the Ministry of Tourism, Arts and Culture is expected to yield about 6000 jobs and have urged film makers to also use tourist sites for films, according to Nana Akuffo Addo at the launch of the Pitch Series.
+The NFA Presidential Film Pitch Series through the Ministry of Tourism, Arts, and Culture is expected to yield about 6,000 jobs and has urged film makers to also use tourist sites for films, according to Nana Akuffo Addo at the launch of the Pitch Series.
 He also added that the Ghana film industry is endowed with many talented players in the ecosystem and the government will continue to implement policies that will make the industry competitive and help create a vibrant market.
 The platform is also expected to create over 200 films and generate over 40,000 jobs every year.